apache/nuttx/configs/open1788/README.txt

       CONFIG_ARCH_LEDS=n             : Disable LED support

-  You should also remove the LED2 jumper so that the RXD input does not attempt to drive LED2 as well (this this does not seem to interfere with data receipt).
+  You should also remove the LED2 jumper so that the RXD input does not attempt to drive LED2 as well (However, this does not seem to interfere with data receipt).

-  NOTE:  If you intend to use LEDs, then you might want to redesign some of the LED logic in the src/ subdirectory so that it does not use LED2.
+  NOTE:  If you intend to use LEDs with UART1, then you might want to redesign some ofthe LED logic in the src/ subdirectory so that it does not attempt to use LED2.

 Using OpenOCD with the Olimex ARM-USB-OCD
 =========================================